-Chris Griffin is the executive director of the Foreign Policy Initiative (FPI), an important source of neoconservative advocacy on U.S. foreign policy based in Washington, D.C.
-Griffin's experience includes serving as legislative director to Sen. Joseph Lieberman (I-CT) and as a research fellow at the American Enterprise Institute, where he worked on Asia policy and U.S. security assistance.
+Chris Griffin is the executive director of the Foreign Policy Initiative (FPI), a Washington- D.C.-based neoconservative advocacy organization.
+Griffin's experience includes serving as legislative director to Sen. Joseph Lieberman (I-CT) and research fellow at the American Enterprise Institute (AEI), where he worked on Asia policy and U.S. security assistance.

 Founded by several high-profile neoconservative figures—including William Kristol, Robert Kagan, and Dan Senor—FPI is similar in its aims and operations to the now-defunct Project for the New American Century (PNAC), a letterhead organization associated with AEI that played an important role in advocating the U.S.-led invasion of Iraq after the 9/11 terrorist attacks.
 As a successor to PNAC, FPI is devoted to promoting an aggressive U.S. security posture in the post-George W. Bush era.

 Griffin has been critical of the Obama administration's strategy in the war against the so-called Islamic State (IS) in Iraq and Syria.
 In a September 2014 FPI "bulletin," he expressed dismay over the administration's strategy, arguing that it "would be a mistake" to not use ground troops.